 Brook Bassett- Playwright/Director Brook Bassett is the founder of Girl, Awake!
 Project.
-She is currently pursuing her Masters in Teaching and her Montessori AMI Certificate.
+She is currently pursuing her Masters in Teaching.
 She is passionate about youth and social justice and strives to bring them to the forefront of conversation through mediums such as theater, dance, spoken word and literature.
-She volunteers at the Human Society.
+She volunteers at the Humane Society.
 "Awake, and together we can move mountains."

 Katelyn Rode- Mertensia Katelyn Rode is in 9th grade at Lake City High School.
 She enjoys reading and writing.
 She also enjoys watching super hero shows (especially Super Girl) and getting coffee with her friends.
 She has volunteered for the Summer Scholars Learning program, dedicated to helping kids get better at reading and maths.
 "We will not slumber through opportunities simply because they are not cool, are difficult or even that they haven't been done before."

 Becca Mclachlan-Tigridia Becca McLachlan is in 6th grade at Lakes Middle School.
 She spends a lot of her time playing her ukulele and singing.
 She enjoys swimming and dancing.
 She likes traveling and her favorite places she has been are Paris and New Zealand.
 Recently, she has been raising money for refugees and making them feel welcome here.
 "Just as it takes many flowers to create a beautiful garden, so does it take many shades of influence to create the woman we are to become."